mjiricka/load-google-maps-api/README.md

  * Removed ES6 features, so no Babel is needed.
  * Added support for CommonJS, AMD and browser (as `window.loadGoogleMapsApi`).
  * Added check whether API is already loaded.
-(Google API writes error into console when it is loaded twice.)
+(Google API writes warnings into console when they are loaded multiple times.)
  * Added support for setting options globally.
  * Parameter `v` renamed to `version`.